 Selected in 1997 as the best natural botanical garden in the U.S by the American Horticultural Society, Limahuli Garden and Preserve extends over 1,000 acres in a verdant tropical valley covering three distinct ecological zones on Kauai's wet north shore in Ha'ena.

 Limahuli Garden and Preserve is set in the Lawa'i Valley in Ha'ena on the north shore of Kauai.
 It extends over 1,000 acres in a verdant tropical valley covering three distinct ecological zones.

 The Garden is back-dropped by the majestic Makana Mountain and overlooks the Pacific Ocean.
-In Hawaiian, the name Limahuli means "turning hands," which recognizes the ancient Hawaiians who built agricultural terraces out of lava rock and planted cultivars of kalo (taro), an important cultural food crop.
+In Hawaiian, the name Limahuli means "turning hands," which recognizes the ancient Hawaiians who built agricultural terraces out of lava rock and planted cultivars of kalo (taro), an essential cultural food crop.

-The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and/or culturally significant to Hawaiians.
-They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally important plants that were introduced during the plantation era starting in the mid-1800s.
-The collections in Limahuli Garden are used for the purposes of conservation, cultural perpetuation, and education.
+The plant collections at Limahuli Garden focus on the beauty of plants that are native to Hawaii and culturally significant to Hawaiians.
+They include endemic Hawaiian species, plants introduced by the early Polynesian voyagers, as well as culturally essential plants that were introduced during the plantation era starting in the mid-1800s.
+The collections in Limahuli Garden are used for conservation, cultural perpetuation, and education.